simard-landscape-lab/sari-tutorial/readme.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/cmarshak/sari-tutorial/master)

-This tutorial was given at Land Cover and Land Use Change training [conference](http://sari.umd.edu/meetings/international-regional-science-training) associated with NASA's [LCLUC program](https://lcluc.umd.edu/).
+This tutorial was given at [SARI](http://sari.umd.edu/) training [conference](http://sari.umd.edu/meetings/international-regional-science-training) associated with NASA's [LCLUC program](https://lcluc.umd.edu/).
 This tutorial was written by Charlie Marshak and supervised by [Marc Simard](https://scholar.google.com/citations?user=JQJF1wgAAAAJ&hl=en).

 These tutorials are educational materials for a 3-hour tutorial at the above conference.
 The material is collected across public data and open source software.
 Much of the content can be readily found in university textbooks and is taken directly from open source software documentation and online forums, which we acknowledge wherever possible.
 There are exercises, most of which are very minor modifications of the demonstrations.